joshualay/Notethread/Notethread v1.6 Journal.md

 Autoresizing.
 I'm not sure if this is really required.
 I'm getting the view bound already.
 I can't just change around the height only.
 I'll leave this for now.
 It's working so I'm not going to break it.

+I have a constant that defines the Y origin of the note's UITextView.
+Going to remove that and use the height of the navigationBar instead.

 ## 13/06/2012

 Playing around with getting the NTTagListViewController displaying something.